brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 route) and splits it up into several more speficic routes.

 The most common use case for disaggregation is traffic engineering.
-For example, an enterprise that is BGP dual-homed to two service providers, may split their address space (described by an aggregate) into two more speficic prefixes, and advertise one to each service provider.
+For example, an enterprise that is BGP dual-homed to two service providers, may split its address space (described by an aggregate) into two more speficic prefixes, and advertise one to each service provider.
 That way, incoming traffic is split across the two service providers, even one service provider is always the shortest path.

 Most existing routing protocols (BGP, OSPF, ISIS, ...) provide mechanisms to manually configure disaggregation.
-There exist so-called BGP optimizers that will automatically configure BGP disaggregation for traffic engineering purposes.
+There exist so-called BGP optimizers that automatically configure BGP disaggregation for traffic engineering purposes.
 These are separate appliances, not something that is build into the BGP protocol itself.